Best credit cards with low minimum spending requirements

 Not all Capital One transfer partners are a good deal.
 Most partners offer a tranfser ration of 2:1.5, but Singapore Airlines Emirates and Accor offer an even worse 2:1 ratio.
 No matter which partner you choose, you’re earning less than 1 mile or point per dollar with the VentureOne card.
 Read our full Capital One VentureOne credit card review for an in-depth look at its perks.

-This card earns 1.25 Capital One miles per dollar on all purchases, and 5 miles per dollar on hotel and rental car reservations made with your card through the Capital One Travel site.
+This card earns 1.25 Capital One miles per dollar on all purchases.
 As stated above, the miles you earn with the Capital One VentureOne are transferable to Capital One airline partners.
 For ideas on how to redeem your rewards, check out our post on the best ways to use Capital One miles.

 If you don’t like juggling bonus categories, and if you don’t want to worry about blackout dates, available hotel reward nights, etc., you should be collecting Capital One miles.
 They’re essentially as good as cash for travel purchases, and they’re perhaps the easiest rewards currency to use (read our Capital One miles review for more details).